lesnikyan/lisapet/readme.md

 a = 4
 r1 = 0
 b = 3
-# just simple values  has been implemented
+# just simple values  has been implemented now
 match a
     1  !- r1 = 100
     10 !- r1 = 200